typedb/typeql/README.md

 TypeQL is the query language of **[TypeDB](https://github.com/typedb/typedb)**.

 - **Conceptual and intuitive**.
 TypeQL is based directly on the [conceptual data model](https://typedb.com/philosophy) of TypeDB.
 Its queries comprise sequences of statements that assemble into [patterns](https://typedb.com/features#modern-language).
 This mirrors natural language and makes it easy and intuitive to express even highly complex queries.
-- **Fully declarative and composable** TypeQL is fully declarative, allowing us to define query patterns without considering execution strategy.
+- **Fully declarative and composable**.
+TypeQL is fully declarative, allowing us to define query patterns without considering execution strategy.
 The user only composes sets of requirements, and TypeDB finds all matching data to process.
 - **A fully variablizable language**.
 Any concept in TypeQL has a type, and so any concept in TypeQL can be variablized in a query – even types!
 This enables TypeQL to express powerful [parametric](https://typedb.com/features#polymorphic-queries) database operations.
 - **Built for consistency**.
 TypeQL patterns are underpinned by a powerful type system that ensure safety and consistency of database applications.

-For a quick overview of the range of statements that are available in TypeQL check out our [TypeQL in 20 queries guide](https://typedb.com/docs/).

-> **IMPORTANT NOTE:** > > TypeDB & TypeQL are in the process of being rewritten in [Rust](https://www.rust-lang.org).
-There will be significant refinement to the language, and minor breaks in backwards compatibility.
-Learn about the changes on our [roadmap issue on GitHub](https://github.com/typedb/typedb/issues/6764).
-The biggest change to TypeDB 3.0 will be our storage data structure and architecture that significantly boosts performance.
-We’re aiming to release 3.0 in the summer this year, along with preliminary benchmarks of TypeDB.
+[//]: # (TODO: Substitute by a "TypeQL in 20 queries" or something more newbie-friendly) Explore the full power of TypeQL in the [official language guide](https://typedb.com/docs/typeql/).

 ## A polymorphic query language